When it’s trash left by those who attended your race, it sucks even more.

 Don’t people care about the outdoors enough to throw their trash away?

-Unfortunately, No. Some people just don’t care.
-And no matter what you do, every event you promote will have trash.
+Some people just don’t care and no matter what you do, every one of your events will have trash.

 You will find it in your trash bags, on the ground, and on the ground around your trash bags.

 Now that we have that out of the way, let’s talk about how we deal with that trash.